-Interest incurred on lease liabilities amounted ₱1,074,438 in 2020 and ₱516,838 in 2019.
+Interest incurred on lease liabilities amounted P1,324,952 in 2021 and P1,074,438 in 2020.

 Each lease imposes a restriction that, unless there is a written approval of the lessor to sublet the asset to another party, the right-of-use asset can only be used by the Bank.
 The lease contains an option to extend the lease for a further term under such terms and conditions as may be mutually agreed upon by the parties.
 The Bank is prohibited from selling or pledging the underlying leased assets as security.